defilogist/tensor-trade-py/README.md

+# DEPRECATED: Tensor has new API.
+Update in progress

 # (unofficial) Python Client for Tensor Trade

 This library is a simple Python client for the Tensor Trade API.
 It's aimed is